 Salesforce MVPs are passionate product experts who generously share their expertise across many channels.
 Joshua Hoskins and Jarrod Kingston started twice-monthly MVP Office Hours webinars back in 2013 to offer live help to answer any question, no matter how big or small.
 Since then, they've hosted 100+ Office Hours, and expanded globally with the help of co-hosts Jackie Travieso and Dale Ziegler.

 3. WOMEN IN TECHNOLOGY

 Geraldine Gray wanted to meet other women in tech at Dreamforce, so she posted on Chatter to invite others to a Girly Geeks meetup at Dreamforce '10.
 The idea took flight as hundreds of women saw the value.
 Geraldine passed the baton to Kyla Longe and Stephanie Herrera when they decided to go big with local chapters.
-Now, Kyla and Maria Belli run a global Women In Technology program that spans 50+ cities.
+Now, Kyla and Maria Belli run a global Women In Technology program that spans more than 50 cities.

 2. SALESFORCE USER GROUPS

-10+ years ago, Pete Fife asked for help connecting with customers in Silicon Valley to share best practices.
+More than a decade ago, Pete Fife asked for help connecting with customers in Silicon Valley to share best practices.
 Erica said “yes,” and the User Group program was born.
 We now have 600+ community groups all over the globe.
 Check out User Groups and Developer Groups in your area or special interest.